AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Using The Cards

-All mechanical conflicts in ***CC*** are resolved using a standard deck of 54 playing cards with the Jokers intact.
+All mechanical conflicts in Cannibal Contagion are resolved using a standard deck of 54 playing cards with the Jokers intact.
 The ranking of suits, from highest to lowest, is Spades, Hearts, Clubs, and Diamonds (remember: Black, Red, Black, Red).
 Aces are high, and ranked at 14, with Kings, Queens, and Jacks ranked at 13, 12, and 11, respectively.

 The two Jokers are the real game-winners.
 When a Joker is played, the player of the joker instantly wins whatever Showdown is in progress, unless the opponent instantly counters with the other Joker (at which point both of them are immediately canceled out).
 Jokers in the final Play Pile are considered “faces and aces” for all such purposes, in which cases each Joker qualifies as *two* such cards.

 Throughout the game, the cards will be in one of four places: the Deck, the Discard Pile, the Play Pile, and the players’ Hands.
 At the beginning of every Showdown, involved players are dealt a Hand with a number of cards equal to their relevant Characteristic rank.
 As the Showdown is played through, the players play cards from their hands into the play pile.
 At the end of the Showdown, the cards from the play pile are counted to determine the results, and then placed in the discard pile.
 The core deck of cards will most likely be played completely through many times during the course of a high-octane game session.

-The discard pile is ***only*** to be shuffled back into the deck when there are not enough cards left in the deck to play a Showdown.
+The discard pile is **only** to be shuffled back into the deck when there are not enough cards left in the deck to play a Showdown.
 One of the subtler purposes of the deck is to maintain a level of mechanical tension.
 As the deck steadily runs out, the players are forced to enter conflicts knowing that their chances of drawing good cards become increasingly slimmer, and that can definitely affect their decisions.
 This is an intended feature of the mechanics, and it can easily be ruined by unnecessarily frequent reshufflings.

 What if the cards run out and all of them are in hands, ready to play?
 Then stop drawing and start playing, folks!